BinzXD/Defeat-The-WItch/README.md

 Platformer Mechanics: Jumping, double-jumping, and grounded movement are all set up for a classic platformer feel.

-Coins and Pickups: Coins and Pickups to make gameplay feel fun.
+Mana and Pickups: Mana and Pickups to make gameplay feel fun.

+## Contributor
+* BinzXD
+* ApriliantoPutra
+* Neli
+* Zalfa

 ## Getting Started:
 Clone the repository.